bryaburg/Obsidian/Bookmarks/README.md

 - [Cheatography](https://cheatography.com) - Cheatography provides cheat sheets and quick references for various topics.
 - [OverAPI](https://overapi.com) - OverAPI is a collection of cheat sheets for various programming languages.
 - [Plagiarism Remover](https://www.plagiarismremover.net) - Plagiarism Remover helps you rewrite content to avoid plagiarism.
+- [Lecture News] - to any website add *lecture.news/* to the front of it

 ## AI/ML